larsbs/graysql-orm-loader/README.md

 Note that this is an extension for GraysQL, so you must have it installed in order for this to work.

+## Translators ##

+ * [graysql-orm-loader-waterline](https://github.com/larsbs/graysql-orm-loader-waterline): A translator to get the schema from Waterline models.

 ## Example ##

 Here is a simple example using [Sails.js](http://sailsjs.org/) with [Waterline](https://github.com/balderdashy/waterline) as the ORM.